0dm/PyreProtecc/README.md

 # Will I get banned?
 **You will not be banned for using this tool as portions of the anti-cheat have been modified to allow this DLL to run undetected.**

+# Other Settings
+This tool also comes packed with my very own VFX- mod.
+This can be toggled off along with the hotkeys in PyresNightmareOptions.txt.
+I aimed to make the game more dark and gloomy much like Bloodborne.
+I felt the game was very washed out in some areas and wanted to change it!

 # Installation:
 Run the installer and set the path to your game's directory **OR** put all files except for the .exe in your game's install directory. ex: C:\Program Files (x86)\Steam\steamapps\common\DARK SOULS III\Game